bartoshevich/psycareer/README.md

 Jekyll source for psycareer.ru.
-You can’t use images and content.
+You can’t use html, css, images or content.